-In general, the FAFSA corrections deadline is always about 3 months after the initial FAFSA deadline.
+Generally, the FAFSA corrections deadline is always about 3 months after the initial FAFSA deadline.

 3 months sounds like plenty of time, but don’t wait—the sooner you get your FAFSA changes in, the faster you’ll receive an accurate reflection of your financial aid eligibility.

 Also, some states and schools may have earlier corrections deadlines—check with your state and desired schools to be sure.

 What happens if I miss the FAFSA corrections deadline?

 If you miss the FAFSA corrections deadline, you may not receive as much financial aid as you qualify for.

 In that case, you should call the financial aid office of your desired school and see if they can offer additional aid.

 Private student loans are also an option, but you have to pay them back, and they tend to have higher interest rates than federal loans—you should use them only after exhausting all other routes.